History of Cambodia: Funan Kingdom (1st century – 550/627)

-Chinese annals contain detailed records of the first known organised polity, the Kingdom of Funan, on Cambodian and Vietnamese territory characterised by "high population and urban centers, the production of surplus food...socio-political stratification [and] legitimized by Indian religious ideologies".
+Chinese annals contain detailed records of the first known organised polity, the Kingdom of Funan, on Cambodian and Vietnamese territory characterised by "high population and urban centers, the production of surplus food ... socio-political stratification [and] legitimized by Indian religious ideologies".
 Centered around the lower Mekong and Bassac rivers from the first to sixth century CE with "walled and moated cities" such as Angkor Borei in Takeo Province and Óc Eo in modern An Giang Province, Vietnam.

 Early Funan was composed of loose communities, each with its own ruler, linked by a common culture and a shared economy of rice farming people in the hinterland and traders in the coastal towns, who were economically interdependent, as surplus rice production found its way to the ports.

-By 1986 Funan controlled the strategic coastline of Indochina and the maritime trade routes.
+By the second century CE Funan controlled the strategic coastline of Indochina and the maritime trade routes.
 Cultural and religious ideas reached Funan via the Indian Ocean trade route.
 Trade with India had commenced well before 500 BCE as Sanskrit hadn't yet replaced Pali.
 Funan's language has been determined as to have been an early form of Khmer and its written form was Sanskrit.